intel/pepc/docs/guide-main.md

 POLL: set to 'on' for CPUs 0-87 (all CPUs)
 ```

-Enable all C-states on all CPUs.
+Re-enable all C-states on all CPUs.

 ```bash
 $ pepc cstates config --enable all